Visas and immigration

 A Brazilian mother carries her child after voting in the Presidential Election in Lisbon on 30 October 2022 (Photo: Horacio Villalobos#Corbis/Corbis via Getty Images)

 Information on who needs this visa and where to apply is the same as for the Temporary Stay visa.
 The application form (PDF) is also the same.
-However, the deadline for making an application is different (60 days rather than 30 days) and the cost is more expensive (€90).
+However, the deadline for making an application is different (60 days rather than 30 days), and it costs more (€90).
 The exemption categories are the same as for the Temporary Stay visa.

 What documents do you need for a Long Stay visa?